Talking About Responsibility in English (Vocabulary, Meanings & Useful Expressions)

 Responsibility

-• It is our responsibility to take care of the environment.
+• It is our responsibility to protect the environment.

-• Parents have the responsibility to provide for their children’s needs and well-being.
+• Parents have a responsibility to care for their children’s well-being.

-• Peter took on the responsibility of organizing the event and making sure everything ran smoothly.
+• Peter took on the responsibility of organising the event.

 Duty

-Meaning: refers to a moral or legal obligation; a task or action that someone is required to perform.
+Meaning: a moral or legal obligation; something you are required to do.

-• It is the duty of every citizen to vote in elections.
-Talking about responsibility in English
+• It is the duty of every citizen to vote.

-• As a doctor, her duty is to provide the best possible care for her patients.
+• As a doctor, her duty is to provide the best possible care.

 Accountability

-Meaning: being answerable for one’s actions, decisions and their consequences, and being prepared to explain or justify them.
+Meaning: being answerable for actions, decisions, and their results.

 • The manager has accountability for the team’s performance.

-• She took full accountability for the project’s failure and outlined steps for improvement.
+• She accepted full accountability for the project’s failure.

 Obligation

-• The charity organization has an obligation to use donations for their intended purpose.
+• The organisation has an obligation to use donations responsibly.

 Commitment

-• She showed great commitment to her job by working extra hours.
+• She showed great commitment by working overtime.

-• John made a commitment to volunteer at the local shelter every weekend.
+• John made a commitment to volunteer every weekend.

 Liability

-• The insurance policy covers liability for personal injury and property damage.
+• The insurance covers personal and property liability.

 • Robert is in charge of the new project.